Decision-Focused Continual Learning for Seaport Power-Logistics Scheduling: Generalization across Varying Tasks: Decision-Focused Continual Learning in PLS

 The first term in \eqref{eq:DFCL_ideal_log} corresponds to minimizing the regret loss on the current task, while the second term represents maximizing the prior knowledge distilled from previous tasks into the parameter distribution.

-Given the posterior $p(\varTheta|\mathcal{D}_{1:k-1})$ after tasks $\mathcal{D}_{1:k-1}$, we apply a Laplace approximation \citep{Laplace} to approximate it as a Gaussian distribution
+Given the posterior $\mathbb{P}(\varTheta|\mathcal{D}_{1:k-1})$ after tasks $\mathcal{D}_{1:k-1}$, we apply a Laplace approximation \cite{Laplace} to approximate it as a Gaussian distribution

-where $\varTheta_{k-1}^{\ast}$ is the optimal parameter obtained after learning task $\tau_{k-1}$, and $\mathbf{P}_{k-1}$ is the precision matrix defined as the Hessian of the negative log-posterior at $\varTheta_{k-1}^{\ast}$.
+where $\varTheta_{k-1}^{\ast}$ is the optimal parameter obtained after learning task $\tau_{k-1}$, and $\mathbf{\Lambda}_{k-1}$ is the precision matrix defined as the Hessian of the negative log-posterior at $\varTheta_{k-1}^{\ast}$.
 Substituting \eqref{eq:laplace} into \eqref{eq:DFCL_ideal_log}, the negative log-posterior can be expressed as

 where $d$ is the dimension of $\varTheta$.
-Ignoring the constant terms in \eqref{eq:neg_log_post} and substituting it into the single-sample expectation of \eqref{eq:DFCL_ideal_log}, the DFCL problem in $\tau_k$ can be reformulated as
+Ignoring the constant terms in \eqref{eq:neg_log_post} and substituting this approximation into \eqref{eq:DFCL_ideal_log}, the DFCL problem in $\tau_k$ can be reformulated as

-The objective of DFCL can be regarded as minimizing the regret loss on the current task while preventing forgetting of previous tasks through a quadratic regularization term.
+The objective of DFCL can be interpreted as minimizing the regret loss on the current task while mitigating forgetting on previous tasks through a quadratic regularization term.
+Here, $\lambda$ is a scalar coefficient that governs the strength of Fisher-based consolidation.
+Since $\mathbf{\Lambda}_{k-1}$ is estimated from empirical Fisher statistics, $\lambda$ is introduced to regulate the trade-off between adaptation to the current task and retention of decision-relevant knowledge from previous tasks.

-Calculating the precision matrix $\mathbf{P}_{k-1}$ is a crucial step in implementing DFCL.
-An approximate calculation method is presented here, and the detailed proof of this approximation is provided in Appendix~\ref{sec:appendixB} to maintain readability. $\mathbf{P}_{k-1}$ can ultimately be approximated by the empirical Fisher information matrix $\widehat{\mathbf{F}}_t(\varTheta_{k-1}^{\ast})$ by sample averaging:
+Calculating the precision matrix $\mathbf{\Lambda}_{k-1}$ is a crucial step in implementing DFCL.
+Because $\mathcal{L}_{\mathrm{reg}}$ is not a literal negative log-likelihood, directly applying the classical FIM to regret would be heuristic without Assumption~1.
+Under the regret-induced pseudo-likelihood, we use the outer product of per-sample regret gradients as a Fisher-like positive semidefinite curvature surrogate; the detailed derivation is provided in Appendix~\ref{sec:appendixB}.
+Accordingly, $\mathbf{\Lambda}_{k-1}$ can be approximated by the empirical Fisher-like matrix $\widehat{\mathbf{F}}_t(\varTheta_{k-1}^{\ast})$ by sample averaging:

 where $\beta_t$ is a scaling factor that can be interpreted as the number of samples in task $\tau_t$, and $\widehat{\mathbf{F}}_t(\varTheta)$ can be estimated by